astral-projects/gomoku-web/code/jvm/docs/README.md

 - **More variants**: We only implemented the standard variant of the game.
   It would make the application more interesting if we implemented more variants of the game, and give more options to the users to choose from.
+- **Add more tests**: We only implemented the basic tests for the application, but we could add more tests to improve the code coverage and ensure that the application is working as expected in all scenarios.
-- **Support operations**: We plan to add more service operations to further enhance the application functionality.
+- **Support more operations**: We plan to add more service operations to further enhance the application functionality.
   However, we will make sure that the new services are backward compatible with the existing ones, so we can add new features without breaking the existing ones.